Best Snorkel Masks for Your Next Trip: Expert Snorkeler’s Review

 Wearing the ScubaPro Solo Snorkel Mask

-Last but not least is the ScubaPro Solo Snorkel Mask.
+Last but definitely not least … the Scubapro Solo Snorkel Mask.

 → Frameless, single lens mask